egluckthaler/starfish/README.md

 ## Documentation

-Head to our [GitHub Wiki](https://github.com/egluckthaler/starfish/wiki) for useful resources, including [installation instructions](https://github.com/egluckthaler/starfish/wiki/Installation) and a [step-by-step tutorials](https://github.com/egluckthaler/starfish/wiki/Step-by-step-tutorial).
+Head to our [GitHub Wiki](https://github.com/egluckthaler/starfish/wiki) for useful resources, including [installation instructions](https://github.com/egluckthaler/starfish/wiki/Installation), a [manual](https://github.com/egluckthaler/starfish/wiki/Manual) with important details and considerations for each command, and a [step-by-step tutorial](https://github.com/egluckthaler/starfish/wiki/Step-by-step-tutorial).
 If you run into difficulties, please open an issue on [GitHub](https://github.com/egluckthaler/starfish/issues)

 ## Citations and dependencies